Law & Society

-The Law and Society program allows students to examine the law from a variety of perspectives and angles.
+The Law & Society program allows students to examine the law from a variety of perspectives and angles.
 This interdisciplinary program will provide a better understanding of what the law says, what the law does, and the difference between the two.
 The program also helps students to see the connections between the law and other aspects of society, which in turn will help to illustrate why courts make the decisions they do, and why governments pass the laws they pass.

 · Inquiry Based Learning

 This is a style of teaching that is used by some of our faculty.
 This method of teaching engages you as an active learner by drawing your attention to current social issues, exposing legal tools and ideas to shape your response to those issues.
-Classes will be filled with lively discussion, exercises, debates and collaboration.
-You will gain essential skills for those life situations that require you to think creatively, to advocate your position and to write or research.
+Classes will be filled with lively discussion, exercises, and collaboration.
+You will gain essential skills for those life situations that require you to think creatively, to advocate your position and to write or research

 · Campus location